This page contains affiliate links.

 Remove the water bowl from the enclosure.
 Do not replace.

 Return the reptile to its enclosure and spray it, the cage, furniture, and paper one more time.
 The water bowl and fresh water should not be returned to the enclosure until 24 hours later.
-This ensures that the Nix solution does not get washed off the snake via soaking in the bowl before the Nix has had a chance to destroy all mites that may be hiding under the reptile’s scales.
+This ensures that the Nix solution does not get washed off the lizard via soaking in the bowl before the Nix has had a chance to destroy all mites that may be hiding under the reptile’s scales.

 If/when your reptile poos during treatment, remove the paper and clean the area per usual, but reapply the Nix solution to the replacement paper and soiled surface.